Let's Play (comic): Publication

 Let’s Play is created by Leeanne M. Krecic, who writes and illustrates the comic under the pen name Mongie.
 Krecic has said that she created the comic "because I was looking for characters like me – die-hard gamers, heartfelt romantics, and young women with dreams of success on their own terms – but couldn't find them represented anywhere in the pop culture of the moment."

-The comic debuted on Webtoon in 2016 and updates weekly.
-It finished season two in August 2020 and started season three in July 2021.
+The comic debuted on Webtoon in 2016.
+It finished season two in August 2020 and finished season three in September 2022.
 Krecic said in a tweet that the start of season three was delayed by contractual negotiations.

-Let's Play volume 1 was kickstarted for publication in 2019 by Rocketship Entertainment and volume 2 was kickstarted in 2020.
+Let's Play volume one was kickstarted for publication in 2019 by Rocketship Entertainment and volume two was kickstarted in 2020.

-In November 2022, Krecic announced that season 4 of Let's Play would not be published through Webtoon.
+In November 2022, Krecic announced that season four of Let's Play would not be published through Webtoon.
 Krecic cited age gates, a lack of marketing, and racial pay disparities among the reasons.
-Krecic said that they would, "when the time is right" announce when and how season 4 would be published.
+Krecic said that they would, "when the time is right" announce when and how season four would be published.

 Reception

 Readership figures

 Forbes described Let's Play as "megapopular"; according to Webtoon it had 3.6 million subscribers as of May 2021, and had received 145 million views by the end of 2019.
-The comic has had two Kickstarter campaigns through publisher Rocketship Entertainment that in total raised nearly $USD1 million.
+The comic has had two Kickstarter campaigns through publisher Rocketship Entertainment that in total raised nearly $1 million USD.
 It has been one of the most popular series published by Webtoon.

 Forbes said that Let's Play was in a genre not well-served by "the traditional comics industry", and that works like Let's Play are "finding [their] way directly to a new generation of readers [through internet platforms], and [readers] are feeling seen and validated by those stories."